Andrewalderton/fullstack-nanodegree-logs-analysis/README.md

 Download or clone the repository.

+Launch the Vagrant virtual machine by running `vagrant up` in the command line, then log in using `vagrant ssh`.

 [Download the SQL data here.](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) The file inside is called `newsdata.sql`.
 Put this file into the vagrant directory, which is shared with your virtual machine.

+To load the data, run the command: `psql -d news -f newsdata.sql`.
+This will connect to the installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

 ## Usage

-Launch the Vagrant virtual machine by running `vagrant up` in the command line.
-Then log in using `vagrant ssh`.
+Log in to the Vagrant virtual machine using the steps outlined above.
 Follow any prompts to change into the Vagrant shared directory.

 To run the program, enter `python3 logs_analysis.py`.
 The formatted results will display in the terminal.